tadas-subonis/dev-tasubo-com-blog/_posts/2020-08-30-functional-programming-for-data-scientists.md

 ```

 Using _dataclasses_ you get a few benefits:
- - it is easy to create an updated value using [replace](https://docs.python.org/3/library/dataclasses.html#dataclasses.replace),
+ - it is easy to create a new and
+updated value (object) using [replace](https://docs.python.org/3/library/dataclasses.html#dataclasses.replace),
 without modifying the current value
  - classes become a natural place to keep class-specific methods
  - functions/methods that work on classes are easy to update and interfaces won't break as often